John J. DeGioia

 On July 1, 2001, DeGioia became the president of Georgetown University.[2]
 Succeeding O'Donovan, upon his appointment, DeGioia became the first lay president of any Jesuit university in the United States.[9]
 It was the board of directors' initial intention to hire a Jesuit for the job, but they determined that there was not a suitable candidate for the office.[10]
 In his inauguration speech on October 14, DeGioia expressed his commitment to carrying on the Jesuit tradition of the university.[7]
 Upon assuming office, he oversaw the successful completion of a $1 billion fundraising campaign (equivalent to $1.7 billion in 2023),[11] which the board of directors had begun in 1995.[10][12]
 DeGioia began another major fundraising campaign in 2011, which reached its goal of $1.5 billion in 2015 (equivalent to $1.9 billion in 2023),[11] one year ahead of schedule.[13]

-A number of construction projects have been undertaken during DeGioia's presidency.
+A number of construction projects were undertaken during DeGioia's presidency.
 He assumed office midway through the construction of the Southwest Quadrangle, and oversaw its completion.[14]
 Additionally, a new, 154,000-square-foot (14,300 m2) science building, Regents Hall, opened in 2012,[15] and the John R. Thompson, Jr. Intercollegiate Athletic Center opened in 2016.[16]

 Several new academic components were created during his tenure.
 The largest of these were the Georgetown campus in Qatar, which opened in 2005, and the McCourt School of Public Policy, which was founded in 2013.
 Permanent programs also were established in Shanghai and London.[17]

-DeGioia has been involved in several controversies as president.
+DeGioia was involved in several controversies as president.
 In 2012, he publicly came to the defense of a student at the Georgetown University Law Center, Sandra Fluke, following her testimony before the U.S. House of Representatives in support of the Affordable Care Act's contraceptive mandate, when political pundit Rush Limbaugh made disparaging comments about her.[18]
 That same year, DeGioia was criticized by prominent Catholics, including the Archbishop of Washington, Cardinal Donald Wuerl, for Georgetown's invitation of Kathleen Sebelius, the Secretary of Health and Human Services and author of the contraceptive mandate, to be honored as a graduation speaker.[19]
 This prompted William Peter Blatty, a Georgetown alumnus, to file a canon lawsuit with the Vatican, requesting that it order the university to comply with Ex corde Ecclesiae.[20]

 In 2016, DeGioia convened a systemic study of and apology for the university's 19th-century connection to slavery.[17]